ilbertti/library_database/README.md

 ```

 The program prints instructions to the command line and asks for user input.
-The user has 3 choises for input: '1', '2' and 'Q'.
+The user has 3 choices for input: '1', '2' and 'Q'.
 - '1' Starts the process of adding a new book to the database.
 The user needs to provide the following information:
     - The name of the book.